reanahub/reana-demo-root6-roofit/README.rst

 Create REANA file
 =================

-Putting all together, we can now describe our example hello world application, its runtime environment, the inputs, the code, the workflow and its outputs by means of the following REANA specification file:
+Putting all together, we can now describe our ROOT6 RooFit physics analysis example, its runtime environment, the inputs, the code, the workflow and its outputs by means of the following REANA specification file:

 .. code-block:: yaml